lundstroem/drillsarge/README.md

 ## TODO
 - Fix so original order of exercises remain after running a shuffle
-- Add loop option to programs so that they can continue until stopped manually Shuffled loops pick a new random exercise from the program skipping the one currently completed.
+- Add loop option to programs so that they can continue until stopped manually.
+Shuffled loops pick a new random exercise from the program skipping the one currently completed.
 - Add more speech options like pitch and other settings
 - Add user customizable text for "% seconds.
 Ready...
 Start" and "program finished"